Expatria-Technologies/grblhal-rpc/README.md

 # grblhal-rpc
-Implementation of eRPC to expose GRBLHAL API
+Implementation of RPC to expose GRBLHAL API